mrksbnc/particle-animation/README.md

 ## Setup

-The project uses `TypeScript` to make development simpler and more reliable also uses `esbuild` for bundling.
+The project uses `TypeScript` to make development simpler and more reliable, and also uses `esbuild` for bundling.

-To install dependencies run the following command:
+To install dependencies, run the following command:

 ```bash
 pnpm install